Satisfactory academic progress policy

-All students receiving Federal Title IV financial aid, Georgia state financial aid, SCAD grant aid or Veterans Affairs benefits must adhere to SCAD policy on satisfactory academic progress.
+All students receiving Federal Title IV financial aid, Georgia state financial aid or SCAD grant aid benefits must adhere to SCAD’s policy on satisfactory academic progress.
 The Higher Education Act, as amended by the U.S. Congress, mandates that higher education institutions establish minimum standards of satisfactory academic progress for students receiving financial aid.

-- Full-time and part-time students must receive a passing grade in at least 67 percent of all credit hours attempted.
+- Full-time and part-time students must receive a passing grade in at least 67% of all credit hours attempted.

 - Course repeats count as attempted credit hours and as earned or unearned credit hours depending on the grade received.
 The repeat course grades count in the cumulative GPA.
 The first course attempt is not included in the cumulative GPA if the student repeats the course.

 - All transfer credit hours accepted by SCAD count as both attempted and earned credit hours and do not impact the cumulative GPA.

 - Course withdrawal grades count as attempted credit hours but not as earned credit hours and do not impact the cumulative GPA.